Safely reopening Victoria

 Sole Trader Support Fund

 The $100 million Sole Trader Support Fund will provide grants of up to $3,000 to eligible sole traders working in sectors of the economy that will continue to be affected by restrictions, like media and film production, creative studios, outdoor entertainment and in private museums and galleries – as well as gym owners.
 To be eligible for a grant, sole traders must be a tenant or licensee in a commercial premises or location and operate in a sector of the economy that is restricted, heavily restricted or not opening under the Second Step of the Roadmap.
 Applications will remain open until 23 November or until funds are exhausted, whichever is earlier.
 Apply now at the Business Victoria website.

 Licensed Hospitality Venue Fund

 The Government has announced it will establish a $251 million dedicated Licensed Venue Fund.
 Eligible hospitality businesses will receive grants of up to $30,000 based on the location of their premises and maximum patron capacity.
 Note: businesses that are eligible for a Licensed Hospitality Business Grant will not be eligible for the third round of the Business Support Fund.
-Applications will open soon at the Business Victoria website.
+Apply now.

 Licensed Hospitality Venue Fund

 The $251 million dedicated Licensed Venue Fund supports eligible hospitality businesses with grants of up to $30,000 based on the location of their premises and maximum patron capacity.
 Businesses that have applied for support both under the Third round of the Business Support Fund and this program will only be entitled to the maximum amount under either program.
 Those eligible will receive an invitation to apply from Business Victoria at the email address linked to their Liquor Portal account.
 Applications will remain open until 23 November or until funds are exhausted, whichever is earlier.
 More information.

 Support for Business Chambers and Trader Groups

 The $3 million Grants for Business Chambers and Trader Groups program provides funding to Victorian business chambers and trader groups for initiatives that will help support their members as we move into recovery and COVID Normal.
 Grants of $10,000, $20,000 or $50,000 will be awarded to eligible groups through a competitive application process.
-Interested Victorian business chambers and trader groups are invited to submit an expression of interest by no later than 5 October 2020.
+Interested Victorian business chambers and trader groups were invited to submit an expression of interest no later than 12 October 2020.

 Support for alpine businesses